Advanced EFL / ESL short story

 Copying permitted for personal study, or by teachers for use with their students

-Using information: complete the dialogue: Interactive exercise: write your answers in the boxes.
-The boxes will expand if you write more than one line.Imagine that on the day following the events narrated in the story, the policeman had come knocking on Pat Boyle's door: Complete the dialogue as appropriate
+Interactive exercise: complete the dialogue u information from the story.
+Write your answers in the boxes, which will expand if you write more than one line.Imagine that on the day following the events narrated in the story, the policeman had come knocking on Pat Boyle's door: Complete the dialogue as appropriate

 Ideas for the classroom :